espocrm/documentation/docs/user-guide/emails.md

     The same Email record can be located in the Inbox of multiple users.

-The administrator can view and manage users an email is related to by clicking *View Users* action from the dropdown next to the *Edit* button.
+An administrator can view and manage users an email is related to by clicking *View Users* action from the dropdown next to the *Edit* button.

+As of v8.5.
+Regular users can view users an email is related to: Email detail view > dropdown next to *Edit* > View Users.
+If a user has *edit* access to a particular Email, they can also add other users to the Email so that it will appear in the Inbox of those users.
+Additing users requires the assignment permission.

 ### Concept